Voting Record — Kali Mountford MP, Colne Valley (10448)

 Commons14 Feb 2006Health Bill — New Clause 5 — Smoke-free premises: exemptions — consideration minorityaye Rebel

-11 Apr 2005Stopped being a member of the Administration Committee
+11 Apr 2005Stopped being Member, Administration Committee

 Commons26 Jan 2005Modernisation of the House of Commons Majorityno Rebel

-20 Jan 2005Became a member of the Administration Committee
+20 Jan 2005Became Member, Administration Committee

 Commons4 Feb 2003House of Lords Reform — Option 1 (Fully Appointed) — rejected minorityno Rebel